 Children over 18 months of age who sleep will be placed on individual cots for sleep.
 Each child assigned to a cot.
-Our license allows for a 20% mixed age group where between 15 to 18 months we can accept a child who will be placed on an assigned cot.
+Our license allows for a 20% mixed age group where between 15 to 18 months if we can accept a child, he/she will be placed on an assigned cot.